 One of my favourite bars, (if not the favourite thus far), in Japan, is located in one of my favourite cities, (if not the favourite thus far), in the world – Kyoto.
 The bar is called Yoramu, Japanese phonetics for the name of Israeli born owner, Yoram Ofer.

 I first visited Yoramu in mid 2012.
-From memory, I think I found out about it through Lonely Planet and then conducted a little of my own research on the venue and was convinced it was a must visit whilst in Kyoto that year.
-I had been traveling to Japan since 2003, visiting Kyoto each time, and of course consuming my fair share of sake, but until then had not heard about Yoramu.
+From memory, I think I found out about it through an online guide and then conducted a little of my own research on the venue and was convinced it was a must visit whilst in Kyoto that year.
+I had been traveling to Japan since 2003, visiting Kyoto each time, and of course consuming my fair share of sake, but until researching for that particular visit, had not heard about Yoramu.

 It took me a little while to find the place, but when I did, it did not disappoint.
 I’d drank a fair bit of sake in my time, I had even created sake lists for restaurants, but had never drank anything like what was served to me that evening.
 Back in 2012, the selection of sake in Australia was certainly not as diverse as it is today, the industry has grown so much in the last 7 years – however, even now, with the wonderful variety of sake coming into Australia, you could still not have the same sake experience that Yoramu offers.